-- Of those who said they bought more than they needed, 70% said they wanted to save some for touch-ups. - 56% said they did so because they didn't want to run out during the project and have to go out and get more. - 30% said they wanted enough paint for multiple coats; the same percentage, for other projects. - 14% said they were unsure how to calculate the right amount.
+- Of those who said they bought more than they needed, 56% said they did so because they didn't want to run out during the project and have to go out and get more. - About half said they wanted to save some for touch-ups. - About a quarter said they wanted paint for other projects; the same percentage, for multiple coats. - 10% said they were unsure how to calculate the right amount.